 Final date to submit Part II (AFROTC Application To-Do List) of Air Force ROTC high school scholarship application.
 Applicants must submit Part II of the application no later than 11:59 p.m.
 CST on this date.

-Final date for high school scholarship program recipients to upload their acceptance paperwork to the application website.
+Final date for HSSP recipients to accept the scholarship offer and upload a letter of admissions/acceptance to the application website no later than 11:59 p.m.
+CST.
 Failure to comply with this deadline will result in loss of scholarship.

 Find everything you need to know about ROTC requirements and what it takes to succeed in Air Force ROTC.